T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Methodology

 \subsection{Keyframe selection and compression}

-Following \cite{zhang2024video}, we first segment the source video into multiple clips and select the frame with the smallest pairwise semantic similarity as the keyframe, which is measured via a CLIP-based criteria \cite{radford2021learning}.
-To prevent visual artifacts caused by abrupt scene transitions, we additionally introduce a semantic-aware scene cut detection mechanism based on inter-frame similarity analysis.
-Specifically, when the semantic similarity score between two consecutive frames falls below a pre-defined threshold, both frames are designated as keyframes to ensure seamless transitions.
+Following \cite{zhang2024video,11146420}, we segment the source video into clips and select keyframes based on minimal pairwise semantic similarity, measured via a CLIP-based criteria \cite{radford2021learning}.
+To robustly handle scene transitions, we further incorporate a semantic-aware scene cut detection mechanism based on inter-frame similarity analysis.
+Specifically, when the semantic similarity between two consecutive frames falls below a pre-defined threshold, both frames are designated as keyframes to ensure seamless scene transitions.
 Therefore, more than one keyframes may be selected within each video clip.

-Each pair of consecutive keyframes $\{K_i, K_{i+1}\}$, together with their associated intermediate frames, constitutes a new clip $\{F_0,F_1,...,F_{L-1}\}$.
+Each pair of consecutive keyframes $\{K_i, K_{i+1}\}$, along with the associated intermediate frames, constitutes a new clip $\{F_0,F_1,...,F_{L-1}\}$.
 The clip structure serves as the fundamental processing unit for subsequent motion sampling and semantic-consistent video reconstruction.

-Notably, since keyframes carry critical semantic information, their reconstruction on the decoder side must maintain high perceptual quality even under stringent bitrate constraints, thereby preserving essential textural details and structural features to facilitate subsequent intermediate frame reconstruction.
-As this work primarily focuses on inter coding, we adopt the off-the-shelf MS-ILLM \cite{muckley2023improving} for keyframe compression, owing to its demonstrated ability to preserve superior perceptual fidelity under aggressive bitrate constraints.
+Notably, since keyframes encapsulate critical semantic information, their reconstruction on the decoder side must maintain high perceptual quality even under stringent bitrate constraints, thereby preserving essential textural details and structural features to facilitate subsequent intermediate frame reconstruction.
+As this work primarily focuses on inter-frame coding, we adopt the off-the-shelf MS-ILLM \cite{muckley2023improving} for keyframe compression, owing to its demonstrated ability to preserve superior perceptual fidelity under aggressive bitrate constraints.